Victor Bewley: The Travelling community

 In the early 1960s, Bewley began working to improve public attitudes towards the Traveller community in Ireland.
 He believed that access to education and improved halting facilities were essential for Travellers' welfare.
 In 1965, following a visit to a halting site in Cherry Orchard, Dublin, he helped establish the Dublin Committee for Travelling People alongside Lady Eleanor Grace Butler and Vincent Crowley.
 Four years later, the committee became the National Council for Travelling People, with Bewley serving as secretary.

-"There is no reason why Travellers, properly accomodated, should devlaue property, but even if they did, are not people more important than property?"
+"There is no reason why Travellers, properly accommodated, should devalue property, but even if they did, are not people more important than property?"
 Victor Bewley - 1977.

 During this period, he also invited Traveller families to live on his farm in the Dublin Mountains, an initiative that prompted national press coverage and local opposition.
 In 1974, following anti-Traveller protests in Clondalkin, he was appointed special adviser to the Minister for Local Government on the government's settlement programme for Travellers.
 In this role, he travelled throughout Ireland to assess living conditions and spoke at public meetings on behalf of the community.
 In July 1976 he was awarded an honorary doctorate from TCD for his work on behalf of Travellers.
 Bewley remained active in Traveller-related causes for more than two decades, gaining a reputation for his commitment to social advocacy and charitable work.
 This work was bought policy orientated, as well as more practical - such as a voluntary school for travellers in Cherry Orchard receiving free milk and buns from Bewley.
 On his retirement from Bewley's in 1977, he committed himself more fully to his government role as special advisor for Travellers, from which he eventually retired in 1988.

 Northern Ireland

 During the period of the Troubles in Northern Ireland, Bewley participated in efforts to promote dialogue across the sectarian divide.
 He engaged in discussions with members of both loyalist and nationalist paramilitary groups and recorded a particular impression of Joe Cahill, chief of staff of the IRA, who spoke with him about his appreciation for nature and the outdoors.

-Victor was also part of a small group involved in a series of meetings with members of the IRA during the 1970s.
+Bewley was also part of a small group involved in a series of meetings with members of the IRA during the 1970s.
 In 1972, at the request of IRA leader Dáithí Ó Conaill, he acted as an intermediary by delivering a message of peace to the British government.
 In addition, he co-chaired cross-border and cross-community meetings in the early 1970s alongside fellow quaker - Denis Barritt.